Measuring for a new lawn

 Corners and edges are easily missed and are vulnerable to drying out faster

-than the center portion of your lawn.
+than the center portion.
 Areas near buildings may dry-out

 faster because of reflected heat and may require more water.